ligma-code/ROM-Gallery/README.md

 The QUIT network command allows the script to close RetroArch gracefully instead of just terminating the process.
 Note that network commands are disabled by default and must be enabled in the RetroArch configuration file.
 The script will force-terminate RetroArch if the QUIT command doesn't succeed.

 ## Troubleshooting
+### The ROM starts then pauses
+The RetroArch window may have lost focus and paused itself.
+You can disable this setting by going to Settings → User Interface → Pause Content When Not Active → No.

 ### How do I stop the script while it's running?
 With difficulty!
 You need to terminate the script from the PowerShell terminal by pressing Ctrl + C, but PowerShell will not see this keystroke if another application has focus.
 If RetroArch is running you need to quit it or switch windows (Alt + Tab) to bring up the PowerShell terminal.
 Alternatively, you can kill the PowerShell process from Task Manager (Ctrl + Shift + Escape).